snowplow/snowplowanalytics.com/_posts/2018-08-01-snowplow-indicative-relay-released/index.md

 To simplify the process of deploying the Snowplow Indicative Relay function, Snowplow Analytics provides its jar file through [Hosted assets][hosted-assets] on AWS S3.

-Detailed setup instructions are provided on the project's [GitHub wiki page][github-wiki-page].
+Detailed setup instructions, as well as more technical information, are provided on the project's [GitHub wiki page][github-wiki-page].

 <h2 id="usage">4.
 Usage</h2>